A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: A spatiotemporal model of measles transmission

 \section{A spatiotemporal model of measles transmission}

-A complete \pkg{spatPomp} workflow involves roughly two major steps.
-The first is to obtain data, postulate a class of models that could have generated the data and bring these two pieces together via a call to \texttt{spatPomp()}.
-The second step involves evaluating the likelihood at specific parameter sets and/or maximizing likelihoods under the postulated class of models and/or constructing a Monte Carlo adjusted confidence interval and/or performing a hypothesis test by comparing maximized likelihoods in a constrained region of parameter space with maximized likelihoods in the unconstrained parameter space.
-We have shown examples of the second major step in a \pkg{spatPomp} workflow in Section 5.
-We now show how to bring our data and models together via a compartment model for coupled measles dynamics in the 5 largest cities in England in the pre-vaccine era.
+A \pkg{spatPomp} data analysis may consist of the following major steps: (i) obtain data, postulate a class of models that could have generated the data and bring these two pieces together via a call to \texttt{spatPomp()}; (ii) employ the tools of likelihood-based inference, evaluating the likelihood at specific parameter sets, maximizing likelihoods under the postulated class of models, constructing Monte Carlo adjusted confidence intervals, or performing likelihood ratio hypothesis tests of nested models; (iii) criticize the model by comparing simulations to data, or by considering rival models.
+In this section, we focus on step (i), showing how to bring data and models together via a metapopulation compartment model for measles dynamics in the 6 largest cities in England in the pre-vaccine era.
+Tools for step (ii) have been covered in Sections~\ref{sec:filtering} and~\ref{sec:inference}.
+Step (iii) benefits from the flexibility of the large model class supported by \pkg{spatPomp}.

-Compartment models for population dynamics divide up the population into categories (called \textit{compartments}) which are modeled as homogeneous.
-The rate of flow of individuals between a pair of compartments may depend on the count of individuals in other compartments.
+Compartment models for population dynamics partition the population into categories called \textit{compartments}.
+Individuals may move between compartments, and the rate of flow of individuals between a pair of compartments may depend on the number of individuals in other compartments.
 Compartment models have widespread scientific applications, especially in the biological and health sciences \citep{breto09}.
-Spatiotemporal compartment models can be called patch models or metapopulation models in an ecological context, since the full population is divided into a ``population'' of sub-populations.
-We develop a spatiotemporal model for disease transmission dynamics of measles within and between multiple cities, based on the model of \citet{park20} which adds spatial interaction to the compartment model presented by \citet{he10}.
-We use this example to demonstrate how to construct spatiotemporal compartment models in \pkg{\spatPomp}.
-The \code{measles()} function in \pkg{\spatPomp} constructs such an object, and here we consider the key steps in this construction.
-Beyond the examples in the \pkg{pomp} and \pkg{\spatPomp} packages, previous analyses using \pkg{pomp} with published open-source code provide additional examples of compartment models \citep{marino19}.
+Spatiotemporal compartment models can be called patch models or metapopulation models in an ecological context, where each spatial unit is called a patch or a sub-population.
+We present a spatiotemporal model for disease transmission dynamics of measles within and between multiple cities, based on the model of \citet{park20} which adds spatial interaction to the compartment model presented by \citet{he10}.
+We write equations for a SpatPOMP model constructed by the \code{measles()} and \code{he10} functions in \pkg{\spatPomp} construct.
+This illustrates how \pkg{spatPomp} can accommodate various model features that may be relevant for a successful statistical description of epidemiological metapopulation dynamics.
+We then demonstrate explicitly how to construct a simplified version of this model.